An ADHD-friendly weight loss system

 Why standard advice often fails

-Standard weight loss plans are built around willpower, rigid routines, and constant self-control.
-For many people with ADHD, this leads to short bursts of success followed by exhaustion, guilt, and starting over.
+Most standard weight-loss plans rely on willpower, rigid routines, and constant self-control.
+For many people with ADHD, this leads to short bursts of success followed by exhaustion, guilt, and the familiar cycle of starting over.

 What actually helps long-term

-Long-term progress comes from reducing friction, simplifying decisions, and building systems that still work on low-focus days.
+Long-term ADHD weight loss comes from reducing friction, simplifying decisions, and building systems that still function on low-focus days.
 Structure matters more than intensity, and consistency is built through design — not force.

 Intermittent Fasting for ADHD